wmcooper2/color-changing-tiles/README.md

 ### Notes
-* The build folder is named "colored-tiles"
 * This is a clone of a game I saw someone demo at a training event.
-There was a significant problem with the version they made, so I decided to recreate it.
+* There was a significant problem with the version they made, so I decided to recreate it.
 I fixed the issue.

 To use: